 As a result, of this preparation, state $m$ will occur with probability $p_{\rm opt}^{\tau}(m|x)$, when $x$ is given, and with probability $p_{\rm opt}^{\tau}(m$) on average (over all $x$).
-The work extraction protocol (labeled $\Lambda(m)$ in Fig. \ref{memory-making-sketch}, described in Sec. \ref{workextraction}) is then chosen according to which memory state, $m$, is read out.
+The work extraction protocol (labeled $\Lambda(m)$ in figure \ref{memory-making-sketch}, described in section \ref{workextraction}) is then chosen according to which memory state, $m$, is read out.

 The average work done on the memory in this process is precisely $kT I_{\rm opt}^{\tau}[M,X]$, in the quasi-static limit: with probability $p_{\rm opt}^{\tau}(m|x)$, the volume will be changed from $V_i=p_{\rm opt}^{\tau}(m|x)$, to $V_f = p_{\rm opt}^{\tau}(m)$.
 The resulting work is $W(m,x) = kT \ln[ p_{\rm opt}^{\tau}(m|x) / p_{\rm opt}^{\tau}(m) ]$.
 The average work per observation is then $W(x) = \sum_m p_{\rm opt}^{\tau}(m|x) W(m,x)$, and the overall average $\langle W(x) \rangle_{p(x)} = kT I_{\rm opt}^{\tau}[M,X]$.